Registered Radiologist Assistant

 READ THESE DOCUMENTS

-Didactic and Clinical Portfolio Requirements: This document explains the coursework and clinical procedures that you'll need to complete if you're pursuing an R.R.A. credential.
-It also servers as an application instruction packet.
+- Didactic and Clinical Portfolio Requirements (effective July 1, 2018): explains the coursework and clinical procedures you'll need to complete if you're pursuing an R.R.A. credential.
+It also serves as an application instruction packet.

-Examination Content Specifications: This document covers the topics that appear on our R.R.A. exams.
+- Examination Content Specifications: covers the topics that appear on our R.R.A. exams.

-Entry Level Clinical Activities: This document lists the core set of activities that individuals should be qualified to perform at entry into the role of an R.R.A.
+- Entry Level Clinical Activities: lists the core set of activities that individuals should be qualified to perform at entry into the role of an R.R.A.

 LEARN HOW TO APPLY